General Request Forms:

 Athletic Equipment and Bikes

-Athletic equipment may not be used in the residence halls or in the immediate vicinity of residence hall doors and windows (to avoid damaging doors or windows).
+Athletic equipment may not be used in university-sponsored housing or in the immediate vicinity of doors and windows (to avoid damaging doors or windows).
 This includes but is not limited to: skate boards; hover boards; roller blades; lacrosse and hockey equipment; golf and baseball equipment; basketballs, bowling balls, footballs, rugby balls, soccer balls, volleyballs, tennis balls and racquet balls; frisbees, and scooters.

 Bikes are not permitted in lounges or stairwells.
 Since there are no storage facilities available for bikes in the residence halls, they must be stored in your room or outside on bike racks.
 Bikes should never be locked to trees, railings, or buildings.
 All bikes should be removed from campus at the end of the academic year, or they may be donated/confiscated.